-Dangerous occurrences must be reported to the Deputy Director and Principal immediately, they will then notify the College Safety Consultants.
-The area must not be disturbed unless the Deputy Director specifies so, or to prevent further danger.
+Dangerous occurrences must be reported to the Principal immediately, they will then notify the College Safety Consultants.
+The area must not be disturbed unless the Principal specifies so, or to prevent further danger.
+The Principal must report to the Dukes Compliance Director.